 Eugene Burger - firstname.lastname@example.org

-Eugene, Associate Director for Information Technology for the NOAA Pacific Marine and Environmental Laboratory Office of the Director, supports PMEL’s Science Data Integration project.
+Eugene was elected as the Chair of the QARTOD Board of Advisors in 2022.
+He is the Associate Director for Information Technology for the NOAA Pacific Marine and Environmental Laboratory Office of the Director, where he supports PMEL’s Science Data Integration project.
 He joined the QARTOD BOA in 2015.

 Mark Bushnell - email@example.com